A Complexity Hierarchy of Shuffles in Card-Based Protocols: Theoretical Viewpoint

 Indeed, the shuffle $\{\id,(1\,2)(3\,4)\}$ can be realized using the \sh{rpc} and deterministic permutations.
 For example, apply the deterministic permutation $(2\,3)$, followed by the \sh{rpc} with two piles of two cards, and then apply the deterministic permutation $(2\,3)$ again.

-Therefore, the \sh{rpc} is strictly more complex than the \sh{rc}, which also coincides with our conclusion from the practical viewpoint.
+Therefore, $\sh{rpc} \succ \sh{rc}$, which also coincides with our conclusion from the practical viewpoint.
 We then define \emph{Level~3} shuffles to be those obtainable using \sh{rpc} operations and deterministic permutations.
 For example, when $n=4$, the shuffle $\{\id,(1\,2)(3\,4)\}$ belongs to Level~3.